lief-project/LIEF/doc/sphinx/tutorials/01_play_with_formats.rst

   for func in binary.imports:
     print(func)

-To have a better granularity on the location of the imported functions in libraries or to access to other fields of the PE imports, we can process the imports as follows:
+For finer granularity regarding the location of imported functions in libraries, or to access other fields of the PE imports, we can process the imports as
+follows:

 .. code-block:: python